MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### This adoption guidance

-Whether you are taking a risk approach or defensive approach (or both), use the Zero Trust adoption guidance in this article as a starting point and prioritize the work based on your organization’s priorities.
+Whether you're taking a risk approach or defensive approach (or both), use the Zero Trust adoption guidance in this article as a starting point and prioritize the work based on your organization’s priorities.
 This article's guidance provides a systematic approach to applying the principles of Zero Trust.
 It’s based on fortifying the most common targets attackers use to gain access to an environment (identities and devices) and applying protections to your internal environment (like least privileged access and network segmentation) to prevent or limit the damage of a breach.

 #### Your current organization and resource strengths